-No, we wouldn’t typically fund a tablet as it is a day-to-day living cost.
+No, we wouldn’t typically fund a tablet for Rebecca as it is a common day-to-day living cost for many Australians, including people with disability.
 There are some exceptions to this rule, but a tablet is unlikely:

-- to be an extra living cost due solely and directly as a result of your disability needs
+- to be an extra living cost due solely and directly as a result of her disability needs

-- to be a cost related to another funded support, and if it is related to another support, it’s likely to be a cost you would have anyway.
+- to be a cost related to another funded support, and if it is related to another support, it’s likely to be a cost Rebecca would have anyway.

 Why don’t we fund this?

 Smart devices and computers are a general household appliance.
 Most Australian homes have them, and they are used by most of the community.
 A household appliance that most people are likely to have at home is a day-to-day living cost, not funded by the NDIS.

 Even if Rebecca’s disability means she may benefit from the help of a smart device or personal computer, these devices are unlikely to be an extra living cost due solely and directly as a result of her disability needs.
 Most households have other options, such as a mobile phone or a personal computer, which would get the same result.

 These are both everyday items and considered a day-to-day cost.
 Even if Rebecca needs the tablet because of another funded support, it’s likely to be a cost she would have anyway, because most Australian households have smart devices that can be used for this reason.

 To work out whether a support is reasonable and necessary for Rebecca, we look at the information she gives us against the NDIS funding criteria.